aradhakrishnanGFDL/MDTF-diagnostics/contributing.md

 #### ** Do you have a POD code submission that you'd like to contribute?**

-* Please double check the [POD development checklist] (https://mdtf-diagnostics.readthedocs.io/en/latest/sphinx/dev_checklist.html?highlight=POD%20%20deve)
+* Please double check the [POD development checklist](https://mdtf-diagnostics.readthedocs.io/en/latest/sphinx/dev_checklist.html?highlight=POD%20%20deve)
 * Please check out this [cheatsheet](https://mdtf-diagnostics.readthedocs.io/en/latest/sphinx/dev_cheatsheet.html?highlight=cheatsheet) and start a PR!

 We encourage you to pitch in.
-Many thanks to our wonderful contributors [link tba]
+Many thanks to our wonderful [contributors](link tba)

 Thanks!